MV10/mv10.github.io/_posts/2021-05-10-sending-commands-to-a-running-service.md

 #   edit from _post or _templates:  (../assets/2021/mm-dd/pic.jpg)
 ---

-Sending command line arguments to background services, and receiving a response
+Passing switches and arguments to background Windows or Linux services.

 <!--more-->